YukonSpector/YukonSpector.github.io/_posts/2019-10-13-Hello-World.md

 title: Now we're cooking with gas!
 ---

 Packets and beer lives!
-Now that the bits are in place, packets are being sent, and things are off to a start its now time for well....the beer!
+Now that the bits are in place, packets are being sent, and things are off to a start its now time for .....well.... the beer!

 This blog is meant to be a place where I can store things I have leared as well as easily share them with other people.